 A circular promoting the class and probably written by Middleton conceded that “the fleet will not have the speed of the clippers of the Dublin Bay Sailing Club, yet speed is only found by comparison, and as all boats will be the same, a true and most exciting race will ensure, a race where every boat will have the same chance…a race that will be a contest of the crew and not one of designers and sailmakers.”
 Here was the one-design vision fully formed and clearly expressed.

 The design that Middleton later created became famous as the first Water Wag; a name that referred not just to birds but also to “wags” as in boisterous young men.
-Like so many other craft it was shaped by its location.
-It was designed for Shankhill in Dublin, where there was (to quote Dixon Kemp) “a shingly beach open to the surf of the Irish Channel, and where the boats have to be beached and carried up often by only two men, and where ballast is consequentially inadmissable”.
-A rather unusual looking boat, it was a 13ft long double-ended centreboarder, cat rigged with a 75 sq ft lug sail.
+Like so many other craft it was shaped by its location, but Middleton’s writings indicate that pratical issues and economy rated highly.
+The Water Wag was designed for Shankhill in Dublin, where there was (to quote Dixon Kemp) “a shingly beach open to the surf of the Irish Channel, and where the boats have to be beached and carried up often by only two men, and where ballast is consequentially inadmissable”.
+A rather unusual looking boat, it was a 13ft long double-ended centreboarder that Middleton described as “the smallest possible sailing boat…of a useful and pretty double-bowed Scotch model, with a good beam… strongly built of yellow pine with teak fittings.”
+It used a 75 sq ft lug sail cut by Lapthorn, a leading sailmaker of the time.

 The first Water Wag was built in Scotland by the firm that built the CCC one designs.
 As the Water Wag class and Ewen Kennedy both speculate, this may indicate a possible Celtic link with the CCC boats and the genesis of the one design concept.
-Class racing started around May 1887 with a class association – perhaps the first in the entire sport – formed the same year, and the Water Wags have been an ornament to Dún Laoghaire ever since.
+Class racing started around May 1887 with a class association – perhaps the first in the entire sport – formed the same year.
+In an era where many classes were ruled by clubs or regional associations, the Water Wags were “democratic in their ideas” Middleton wrote.
+The committee was elected from “the keenest racers and most serviceable men to the club” and “social position, politics and religion are inadmissible considerations”; not the norm for Ireland and other countries at the time.

 The class caught on quickly, but within a few years owners started to find a way around the rules.
 In 1894 two light cedar-planked Water Wags were built and showed better performance than the larch or pine boats.
-The club tightened the rules, but by the end of the decades new boats were costing 45 pounds each, and people were moving to newer classes.
+The club tightened the rules, but by the end of the decades new boats were costing 45 pounds each – three times the cost of the first boats – and people were moving to newer classes.
 By 1899 although the fleet was still strong, it was said that “in some way or other there was no life in the sailing” and as a cure the Water Wags replaced the double enders with a new design from the yard of local builder James E Doyle.
 A conventional 14ft transom stern clinker sloop, the new design was quite similar to the rowing boats built by Doyle.
+An archetypal example of the classic early dinghy, it was “a much more powerful and able type than the existing Wag..the square stern will make her much more roomy” and it was hoped that with the addition of a spinnaker and jib “the increase in sail will give the ‘crew’ something more to do.”
 The class also introduced tighter class rules to “to reduce the cost of building new boats, and to ensure greater control over construction” and brought the price down to 18 pounds.

 The tale of the early Water Wag shows that even at the dawn of one designs both the perils and pluses of the concept had to be understood and controlled.
 Although the change to the new design helped the Water Wag to survive to the present day, it means that it is the oldest one-design class but not the oldest one-design boat.